 Patience is Key

-Both instructors and swimmers should be patient.
+Both swim teachers and swimmers should be patient.
 Don’t rush the process.
 Slow and steady perfection of each skill will result in great butterfly stroke.